microsoft/health-architectures/Postman/README.md

 }
 ```

-You now have a valid access token in both of your Postman environments and can use the token in subsequent API calls to Azure API for FHIR - either passing through FHIR-Proxy (with the `fhir-proxy` environment active in Postman) or directly into Azure API for FHIR (with the `api-fhir` environment active in Postman).
+You now have a valid access token in your Postman environment and can use the token in subsequent API calls to Azure API for FHIR - passing through FHIR-Proxy on the way in.
 For more information about access tokens in AAD, see [Microsoft identity platform access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and you will receive a new token valid for another 60 minutes.